Everything to know when canceling or changing flights purchased with Chase Ultimate Rewards

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.
+Here’s our full advertising policy: How we make money.

-What happens to your flexible rewards if you cancel your ticket depends first on whether you transferred your points to a travel partner or paid for the flight with points through the bank’s travel portal (like the Chase portal or Amex portal).
-Once you transfer Chase Ultimate Rewards points or Amex Membership Rewards points to a travel partner, for example, you cannot reverse the transfer.
+What happens to your flexible rewards if you cancel your ticket depends first on whether you transferred your Ultimate Rewards points to a travel partner or paid for the flight with points through Chase’s travel portal.

+If you wish to cancel your flight booked with Ultimate Rewards, you have 24 hours to cancel and receive a full refund of your points.
 If you wait longer than that to cancel, you will not get your points back.
-Any refund or cancellation fees will depend on which airline you booked with and the type of fare you booked (refundable or nonrefundable).
+And any refund or cancellation fees will depend on which airline you booked with and the type of fare you booked (refundable or non-refundable).

 For example, if you paid the 22,688 Chase Ultimate Rewards points for the ~$283 ticket shown above, you would only get ~$83 back if you canceled.
-That’s because American Airlines charges a $200 change or cancellation fee.
+That’s because American Airlines charges a $200 cancellation fee.